 Along with music, gymnastics was a vital piece of the ancient Greece education system.
 Gymnastics took place in outdoor facilities called palaestras, which are considered the precursor to health clubs and community gyms.

 The term "aerobic fitness" rose to popularity in the 1970s

 Dr. Kenneth Cooper first coined the phrase in his 1968 best-seller "Aerobics."
 Early aerobic workouts included high-impact movements, but when overuse injuries became a concern in the 1980s, low-impact exercise routines also became popular.

 The first Nautilus machine was called "The Blue Monster"

 Nautilus fitness equipment inventor Arthur Johns developed his first exercise machine in the late 1960s, dubbing it The Blue Monster.
 The machine accommodated human movements and was recognized as a leader in the fitness industry.
-Now, Nautilus continues to lead the fitness industry with innovative products under the Bowflex, Schwinn, Nautilus, and Octane brands.
+Now, Nautilus continues to lead the fitness industry with innovative products under the Bowflex, Schwinn, and Nautilus brands.